 Are we really talking about SEO in 2018 already?
-Well, it’s never too early to start planning for the success of your company.
-Looking into the future, it’s important to know that the basics of SEO are still critical to succeed.
+Just a few weeks in to 2018, there have been some big things going on.
+And, it’s never too early to start planning for the success of your company.
+Looking into the future, it’s important to know that the basics of SEO are still critical to your success.
 But, there are also a lot of other factors to consider.
 What follows isn’t meant to be an exhaustive look at SEO, but a peek into trends and tactics that can get ignored or that you may not know about yet.

 Basics of SEO